 Remove the spark plug coils.

-Remove all spark plugs from cylinder heads.
+Remove all spark plugs from the cylinder heads.

-Pic.
-2.73.
+Fig. 2.73.
 Installation of compression gauges

-Repeat the measuring operation for each cylinder.
+Repeat the measurement operation for each cylinder.

-Compression value for L8 engines:
+Compression values for L8 engines:

 - standard - 1750 kPa (17.855 kg/cm²);